AlazzR/Computer-Vision-Cpp-ML/README.md

 ## Machine Learning and Time Series Analysis
  * **IRIS Dataset Classification**
-     * Softmax Regression with data transformation, and visualization using Sklearn, Pandas and Matplotlib
+     * Softmax Regression with data transformation, and visualization using Sklearn, Pandas, PyTorch and Matplotlib

 **Packages used for this Repository**